-Have a good playlist
+Have a Good Playlist

 I got a new phone a few days before my last trip, and totally forgot that I didn’t have any music saved to it yet!
 I didn’t realize it until I was in my seat, and at that point it was too late.
 And I never realized how much music calmed me down during take off until I didn’t have it.
 As soon as we landed, I downloaded all my favorite playlists on Spotify.
 While some people prefer classical music or something calming, I prefer upbeat, happy music.
 I will post my flying playlist here!
 It’s nearly impossible to be anxious listening to this playlist.
 Just make sure if you’re listening to Spotify, to download the playlist before you board.

-As cliche as it sounds, it’s a cliche for a reason.
+As cliché as it sounds, it’s a cliché for a reason.
 It works!
 When I feel myself start to get worked up (usually during take-off), I start taking deep breaths.
 In through my nose, out through my mouth.
 But, I always am aware of the people around me.
 I don’t want to freak anyone else out, so I try to stay tactful and discreet even if I’m panicking a little on the inside.

-Close the shades
+Close the Shades

 I don’t know about you, but it especially freaks me out when the plane is tilting and all the sudden I’m very aware that the plane is almost sideways.
 Not only does it make me anxious, it makes me a bit motion sick.
 Closing the shades helps me forget that I’m 39,000 feet in the air.